zzg890/vch-docs/docs/2d-visualization/page/page-permission.md

 Once the page is created, there will be an initial permission: Authenticated.

-## How to set page permissions:
+## How to set page permissions

 - Set permissions in bulk
 - Set permissions for individual page

 ## Set permissions in bulk

-1. In the editor's "Project" window, right-click the "Pages" node, and in the pop-up menu, click the "Set Permissions" button.
+1. In the editor's "Project" window, right-click the "Pages" node, and in the pop-up menu, click the "Set Permissions" button.<br>
    ![alt text](46.png)
 2. In the pop-up **Page Permissions** window, select a page from the left side of the window.
 By default, no pages are selected.
 Multiple pages can be selected.
 Clicking the **"Clear"** button in the page area will remove all selected pages.
    ![alt text](47.png)
 3. After selecting a page, configure permissions for the selected pages in the **Permissions** area on the right side of the pop-up window.
    Clicking the **"Clear"** button in the permissions area will remove all selected permissions.
  - **Matching Strategy**：Single selection only。Default option: "Match All"，can be modified.
     - **"Match All"**: The user must have **all** assigned permissions to view the page.
     - **"Match Any"**: The user only needs **one** of the assigned permissions to view the page.
  - **Permissions**：Set permissions for these pages in the **Permissions Tree**.
 By default, no permissions are selected. **Multiple selections are supported**, but a parent node and its child nodes cannot be selected simultaneously.
 4. Once the configuration is complete, click the **"Save"** button to apply the changes.
    For example, in the image below, the **Authenticated/Roles/Aconfigurator** permission is assigned to the **Demo1, Alarms, and History** pages.
    ![alt text](48.png)
 5. After clicking the **Save** button, the pop-up window will remain open, and the page and permissions will be reset to a cleared state, allowing you to continue selecting other pages to set their permissions.
 6. To view the permissions already assigned to a page, click the **"View"** button in the page area to check the configured permissions for each page.
    ![alt text](49.png)

 **Notes：**